Antipurity/sensor-network/docs/ROADMAP.md

                 - ⋯ A periodic loop of fulfilling corrections to smooth network latency, released in the order that they were requested, sending back data if not handled when needed.
 Try to match the latency of observation-correction things.
                     - ⋯ Benchmark the latency deviation, mean & stdev.
 Both when messages are sent evenly, and in bursts of 2/4/8/16/32/64/128.
                     - ⋯ Give per-number max error along with data.
             - ⋯ On each sent message, wait a bit before handling messages, to make inputs more coherent.
-(And, benchmark the coherence, as the % of senders accumulated, avg per step.)
+(And, benchmark the coherence, as the % of senders transformed, avg per step.)
             - ⋯ Only send feedback to those senders that have `.no_feedback()->false`.
         - ⋯ `no_feedback(&self) -> bool`, `true` by default.
         - ⋯ `priority(&self) -> f64`, `0` by default: only the one max-priority handler with `no_feedback=false` will give feedback, the rest will simply observe.